scotttyso/iac-easy-aci/README.md

 ### APIC Variables

+* apicUser - If using SSH-KEY based Authetnication, it Must be a local user.

 For Certificate based Authentication

-* apicUser - Must be a local user.
 * privateKey
 * certName

 For User Based Authentication

+* apicPass

+Note: for authentication with non-Local Credentials use the following format for the user: "apic:{login_domain}\\\\{user}"

+### Nexus Dashboard Orchestrator Variables

 * apicUser
 * apicPass

-Note: for authentication with non-Local Credentials use the following format for the user: "apic:{login_domain}\\\\{user}"

 ### Import the Variables into your Environment before Running the Terraform Cloud Provider module(s) in this directory